 The ZEZ charging scheme also fails to address road danger, which is actually worse with electric vehicles because they are larger and heavier for the same capacity, and accelerate faster.
 And it fails to address other harms to the public realm, notably the space taken up by vehicles (moving and parking) and noise pollution.

 There is a clear public benefit in encouraging people to switch to lighter and smaller vehicles, not just to lower emission ones.
-A large electric SUV may create as much air pollution as a small petrol car and certainly does more to make the city centre dangerous for people walking or cycling; this should be reflected in the charge it pays to enter the city centre.
+A large electric SUV may create as much particulate pollution as a small petrol car and certainly does more to make the city centre dangerous for people walking or cycling; this should be reflected in the charge it pays to enter the city centre.
+HGVs pose far greater risks, and should be excluded from the city centre with exemptions only for those that can demonstrate a need to access locations within it.

 The ideal is a Pigouvian tax which captures all the negative externalities created by motor vehicles.
 This would involve charging based on size and weight as well as on emissions: weight would serve as a proxy for particulate emissions and size as a proxy for road danger.
-(In practice these may be so closely correlated that using a single size-weight scale would make sense.)
+(These are sufficiently correlated that just using weights would probably make sense.)
 And petrol mopeds and motorcycles could be charged more because of their over-size contribution to noise pollution.